Keeping your account secure

 Will LJMU ever ask me for my password?

-No - we will NEVER ask you to send your username, password or other personal information, either over the phone, or by email.
+No - we will NEVER ask you for your password, either over the phone, or by email.

 If you ever receive an email that appears to be from LJMU asking you to provide your username and password via email do not respond.
-Whilst the email may look as though it's come from LJMU it's an example of a "phishing" email, used to gain access to your account details.
+Whilst the email may look as though it has come from LJMU, it's an example of a "phishing" email, used to gain access to your account details.

 Email sending limitations

 To minimise the risk of abuse of the LJMU email system, a maximum of 300 unique recipients can be emailed within a 24-hour period.
 Nb: a distribution list counts as one recipient.
 The vast majority of users will not be affected by this limitation, however if the limit is exceeded, a warning notice will be displayed in Microsoft Outlook and Microsoft Outlook Webmail.